threader/AltanOS/Readme.md

 * Ask to either install MalwareBytes or run to AwdCleaner sometimes? - Just schedule AwdCleaner to run anyway.
 * Add AwdCleaner and scan quickly before proceeding. - Added, but not set any arguments and requires user interaction.
 * Ask if you wish to install LibreOffice or Microsoft Office, VSCodium or VisualStudioCode
-* Dig around for more hardening or other things that make sense.
+* Dig around for more hardening or other things that make sense. - Found some really cool things now i think
 * Better Readme and explenation, 2 days now i've layed down in bed to sleep then having a great idea what to write, then not when i wake up... - Done?
 * Try to preconfigure Sandboxie. -Naaah

 v 0.0.1 - ish

-* Fix the sheduled task and create one for sfc and dism every... two, maybe three weeks? - Not fixed...
+* Fix the sheduled task and create one for sfc and dism every... two, maybe three weeks? - Not fixed... ...
+Must fix now for SysMon....
 * Move AltanOS* to somewhere predictable. - Fixed
 * More testing. - Ongoing - Still.. ...
 Still... still...
 * Add a script to run once at first startup to resolve an iusse where we are already in need to reboot. - Maybe fixed